Mayank16092003/bridgeLabz__2113000007/README.md

 16. Solved problem to find odd and even numbers from given range.
 17. Solved problem to find bonus.
 18. Solved problem to calculate multiplication of a number.

+(23-01-25)(level 2)
+1.Solved problem to check whether a year is leap year or not.
+2.Solved problem to check whether a year is leap year or not using operators.
+3.Solved problem to calculate the percentage and find the grades.
+4.Solved problem to check whether a number is prime or not.
+5.Solved problem of Fizz Buzz.
+6.Solved problem of Fizz Buzz using while loop.
+7.Solved problem to find the BMI and status of the person.
+8.Solved problem to find the youngest and tallest friend among three.
+9.Solved problem to find the greatest factor of a number.
+10.Solved problem to find the power of a number.
+11.Solved problem to find the factors of a number.
+12.Solved problem to find the multiple of a number.